HaloWang/halo_flutter/README.md

 ## Features

-Add serveral extensions and function for my flutter developing.
+Add serveral extensions and function for my flutter development.